jdeehh/100-days-of-code/r1-log.md

 ### R1D9
 Day 9 - Invoice creator works...barely.
 I need to revisit this one at a later point to fix the Remove button and the mystery spacing on one of the div elements.

+### R1D10
+Day10 - Worked on setting up a layout for a Color Scheme generator using The Color API & began adding in some JS.